Why people attempt suicide

 Mental health conditions

-It is estimated that 90% of people who attempt or die by suicide have one or more mental health conditions.
-Conditions that lead to the biggest risk of suicide are described below.
+It's estimated 90% of people who attempt or die by suicide have one or more mental health conditions.
+However, in some cases, the condition may not have been formally diagnosed by a clinician.
+Conditions leading to the biggest risk of suicide are described below.

 Severe depression causes symptoms of low mood, tiredness, loss of interest, despair and hopelessness that interfere with a person's life.
 People with severe depression are much more likely to attempt suicide than the general population.